guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Variance

 The Scala compiler will check any variance annotations you place on type parameters.
-For example, if you try to declare a type parameter to be covariant (by adding a `+`, e.g. `Queue[+T]`), but that could lead to potential runtime errors, your program won’t compile.
+For example, if you try to declare a type parameter to be covariant (by adding a `+`, e.g. `Queue[+T]`), but that could lead to potential runtime errors, your program won't compile.

 ## Covariance